leon4rd/test/README.md

-## Archaeology really is a career in ruins.
+## What do you call a droid that takes the long way around?
+R2 detour.